gahana/Phonewords/README.md

 # Phonewords
 Phonewords are mnemonic phrases represented as alphanumeric equivalents of a telephone number.
-For more details see [Wikipedia](https://en.wikipedia.org/wiki/Phoneword)
+For more details see [Wikipedia](https://en.wikipedia.org/wiki/Phoneword).
+Phonewords is at the core an algorithmic problem and involves the use of Tries for efficient implementation.
+Tries are rarely used compared to other data structures and hence presents an interesting challenge to solve.

 # References
 The Phonewords implementation makes use of Ternary Search Trie implementation from [algs4](http://algs4.cs.princeton.edu/home/).